Sirdsapes/osticket-prereqs/README.md

 <a href="https://ibb.co/2kq4TwC"><img src="https://i.ibb.co/vj1nSbT/Remote-Desk-Welcome.png" alt="Remote-Desk-Welcome" border="0"></a>
 </p>
 <p>
-We need to install the prerequisites for osTicket now, starting with IIS.
+-We need to install the prerequisites for osTicket now, starting with IIS.
 Open the Control Panel by typing Control Panel in the search box of the Windows taskbar.
 Click Programs; click Turn Windows features on or off; scroll down to Internet Information Services and check the box on the left.
 Expand the World Wide Web services section; expand the Applications Development Features section and check CGI; expand Common HTTP Features and check all; then click OK.

-To test everything is working properly, open a browser and enter 127.0.0.1.
+-To test everything is working properly, open a browser and enter 127.0.0.1.
 If it doesn't work, try reinstalling IIS by unchecking Internet Information Services in Control Panel, clicking OK, then rechecking IIS and pressing OK.
 </p>
 <br />